phantom-pavlova/qaaab/README.md

 the apropriate devel packages need to be added if not present (libreadline7-devel libMagickWand-7.Q16HDRI-devel libMagickCore-7.Q16HDRI-devel) early versions used the xforms library

+the Makefile takes the directory name for the program name.
 .......................................
 Running: